Research Fellow

 Lilli Kim Schreiber (born in Basel, Switzerland) is a researcher, journalist, and curator focusing on the intersection of artistic practice, research, and cultural mediation.
 She specializes in the sociology of the art field, alternative curatorial practices, and collective approaches to artistic and research processes.

-Lilli grew up in Switzerland, where she completed her federal matura before pursuing a Bachelor’s degree in Cultural Management at Zeppelin University, Germany.
+Lilli Kim Schreiber grew up in Switzerland, where she completed her federal matura before pursuing a Bachelor’s degree in Cultural Management at Zeppelin University, Germany.
 Her academic focus lies in cultural studies and the sociology of art.
-In 2024, she studied at Sciences Po in Reims.
-Since 2023, she has been a fellow of the DAAD-funded Tawasol Cultural Production and Policy Network.
+In 2024, she studied at Sciences Po in Reims, France.

 • Meriam Bettouhami